chiendv/sequelize-auto/README.md

 This package is clone and up-to-date with [original package](https://github.com/sequelize/sequelize-auto) plus some additionals options

-- additionalTable: Allow to define per-table additional Options and will be overwrite `additional` (if defined) (0.8.9)
-- additionalRelation: Allow to add user custom relations to init-models file (0.8.9)
+Add a option "additionalTables" to define additions properties for each table if defined, with 2 properties:
+- options: Same as and overwrite for "additional" properties if set
+- virtualFields: a get/set value will be added to generated models.
+This is a plaintext not a callback

 ## Install